XRPLF/xrpl-dev-portal/README.md

 3. Add the translated content in the respective language directory under the @i18n directory.

-    The relative path from the language directory to the translated file should be the same as the relative path from the root of the portal to the file in the default language.
+    The relative path from the language directory to the translated file must be the same as the relative path from the root of the portal to the file in the default language.
 For example, if you originally had a file with path `path/to/my/markdown.md`, the file translated to Spanish must be /`@i18n/es-ES/path/to/my/markdown.md`.

 ## Issues, Projects, and Project Boards